Frequently Asked Questions

 Is MossMug a fitness tracker?

 Not really.
-MossMug is a cozy walking companion, not a performance dashboard.
+MossMug is a cozy home for your walks, not a performance dashboard.
 It helps you notice and celebrate walks without turning them into a score.

 App features and sharing